7201krap/CPP_introduction_to_opencv/README.md

 6. Before this program detects the intruder, noise removal is essential.
 Therefore it thresholds minor noises.
 The threshold parameter is 'TH1' and the parameter should be changed depending on the circumstances.

-7. Use a morphology method (MORPH_OPEN : erosion -> dilation) to reduce some noises.
+7. Used a morphology method (MORPH_OPEN : erosion -> dilation) to reduce some noises.
 I'm not sure how to use this in proper way.
 Refer to the following link about morphology: https://www.mathworks.com/help/images/morphological-dilation-and-erosion.html
 8. Draw contours by using 'findContours' and absdiffed frame.